Anthony Griffin (Royal Navy officer): Postwar service (1945–1971)

 The 1950s saw Griffin promoted to commander in 1951 and captain in 1956.
 His varied postwar career took him from navigator in HMS Anson, service in aircraft carriers, radar research and development before taking command of the support ship HMS Woodbridge Haven.
 In 1964 he was given command of the aircraft carrier HMS Ark Royal, and in 1966 he took over as Naval Secretary and promoted to rear-admiral.
 He was made Assistant Chief of the Naval Staff (Warfare) later in 1966, Flag Officer Second in Command Far East Fleet in 1968 and Flag Officer, Plymouth and admiral superintendent at Devonport in 1969.

 At one stage he was required to combine his roles of Admiral Superintendent of Plymouth dockyard with his flag officer position, doing one in the morning and another in the afternoon.
 Of this period he noted, "Sometimes I would write to myself.
 I was often quite rude to myself, too."
-He went on to be Controller of the Navy in 1971 before retiring in 1975.
+He was promoted to admiral on 29 November 1971, and went on to be Controller of the Navy in 1971 before retiring in 1975.
 Griffin was appointed Knight Commander of the Bath in 1971 followed by the Knight Grand Cross upon his retirement.